carl2087/life-sort-drf-api/README.md

 ### Automated testing

 I also wrote a series of automated testing suites in order to further test and uncover any hidden bugs that may not have been discovered with the manual test.
-The autmated testing also further reinforces the manual tests.
+The automated testing also further reinforces the manual tests.

 Here is the results from the testing within the terminal.